 Defendants filed a notice of appeal to the Eighth Circuit Court of Appeals on May 12, 2016, as to this Court's Order (Dkt.
 No. 70).
 On June 27, 2016, the United States Supreme Court issued its opinion in Whole Women's Health v.
 Hellerstedt, 136 S. Ct.
 2292 (2016) ("Hellerstedt"), a case involving similar legal issues to those presented here.
-On July 28, 2017, with the benefit of

-Hellerstedt, the Eighth Circuit issued an opinion vacating this Court's preliminary injunction order on the grounds that this Court was required to, and did not, "make a finding that the . . . contract-physician requirement is an undue burden for a large fraction of women seeking medication abortions in Arkansas."
+On July 28, 2017, after the FDA updated the FPL of the Mifeprex medication and with the benefit of Hellerstedt, the Eighth Circuit issued an opinion vacating this Court's preliminary injunction order on the grounds that this Court was required to, and did not, "make a finding that the . . . contract-physician requirement is an undue burden for a large fraction of women seeking medication abortions in Arkansas."
 Planned Parenthood of Arkansas & Eastern Oklahoma v.
 Jegley, 864 F.3d 953, 959 (8th Cir.
 2017).
-The Eighth Circuit therefore remanded this case back to this Court to "conduct fact finding concerning the number of women unduly burdened by the contract-physician requirement and determine whether that number constitutes a 'large fraction.'"
-Jegley, 865 F.3d at 960.
+The Eighth Circuit therefore remanded this case back to this Court to "conduct fact finding concerning the number of women unduly burdened by the contract-physician requirement and determine whether that number constitutes a 'large fraction."
+Jegley, 864 F.3d at 960.
 The Eighth Circuit's mandate was entered on May 31, 2018, at which point this Court regained jurisdiction of the case (Dkt.
 No. 87).